 The sensors collect temperature, as well as other environmental readings, and are placed at strategic locations throughout a facility.
-In a data center, for example, sensors are often placed with one at every third to fourth rack.
+In a data center, for example, sensors are often placed at every third rack.
 Typically they are applied using fasteners that can be stuck on racks or devices.
 Since they install quickly, and can be surface mounted, there are no issues with hazardous materials or facility remediation.

 The wireless sensors are ultra low-power wireless transceivers that transfer data to and from one another, and use an on-board radio to send the packets to neighboring sensors.
 Each sensor passes the packet on to other sensors, in a series of “hops” that deliver data to their destination.

-Sensors relay data to and from each other and, ultimately, to a wired network manager that coordinates routing, aggregates packets, collects network statistics, and handles all data transfers with the core Vigilent AI Engine.
+Sensors relay data to and from each other and, ultimately, to a network manager that coordinates routing, aggregates packets, collects network statistics, and handles all data transfers with the core Vigilent AI Engine.
 Network managers are wirelessly connected to the mesh network and directly connected, via Ethernet, to the AI Engine.

 Multiple network managers can be installed at a facility to accommodate large volumes of sensors or to accommodate physical constraints in building design and layout.
 Sometimes, a network extender may be needed if there are long distances between network nodes, or physical obstructions in a facility’s layout.

 The mesh network is self-configuring and self-healing – individual sensors will find the most efficient path to a manager.
 If a connection becomes unavailable, the network will automatically find a new path around unreachable points, and re-establish communications to the network manager.

 Once the system’s machine learning has made decisions on how to best optimize the facility, wireless control modules provide the connection to CRACs and AHUs, closing the loop for direct machine control